kudrvet/php-project-lvl2/README.md

  ```
 ## Description

 The gendiff is cli utilite.
-It show differ bettween two files.
+It show differ bettween two files.Json and Yaml format supported.

  ## Usage